Article Series

 UK: Plastic Packaging Tax Escalates Annually

-The UK Plastic Packaging Tax currently charges £223.69 per tonne (2025/26) on plastic packaging components containing less than 30% recycled content, rising to £228.82 per tonne from April 2026.
+The UK Plastic Packaging Tax currently charges £223.69 (~$284 USD) per tonne (2025/26) on plastic packaging components containing less than 30% recycled content, rising to £228.82 (~$290 USD) per tonne from April 2026.
+Stacked with EPR disposal fees and PRN costs, UK manufacturers with mixed plastic streams now face total regulatory exposure exceeding £1,000/tonne — the full cost breakdown is covered in our dedicated guide to UK EPR packaging compliance for mixed plastic waste.
 Any manufacturer processing or importing ≥10 tonnes of plastic packaging per rolling 12-month period must register with HMRC.
 From April 2027, pre-consumer recycled plastic will no longer qualify as recycled content — closing a commonly used compliance route and requiring manufacturers to source post-consumer recycled material.

 US: Federal Rollback Does Not Mean State-Level Immunity